 LIz Taylor, who at the time was still legally married to Eddie Fisher (Mr. Taylor #3), arrived accompanying her lover, Richard Burton (also known as Mr. Taylor #4, something that irritated him enormously) still married to his own Welsh wife, Sybil.

 The assistant of Richard Burton's agent, Hugh French was Michael Wilding, better known as Mr. Taylor #2, and this was just one of the many inbred relationships this group dragged along to Vallarta.

 Elizabeth Taylor, did not participate in "The Night of the Iguana"

-All this made the movie a world gossip sensation even before it was filmed, and it was in the news more than any other production that year, this was at the same time the start of Puerto Vallarta as a tourist destination.
+All this made the movie a world gossip sensation even before it was filmed, and it was in the news more than any other production that year, this was simultaneously the genesis of Puerto Vallarta as a tourist destination.

-Today something like that would not create much of a stir, but in 1963, it did, and in Mexico, even more, where there were some that even called for the whole "degenerate" band to be thrown out, before they infected the place (as a scene in the movie).
+Today something like that would not create much of a stir, but in 1963, it was a media bomb, and in Mexico, even more, where there were some that even called for the whole "degenerate" band to be thrown out, before they infected the place (as a scene in the movie).
 The following quote is from "Siempre", a local newspaper: